 So for example, if the EPAT members see a particular issue in relation to say aquaculture, then the matter is raised at the Bureau.
 The DCCAE officials then contact the relevant officials in DAFM and try to resolve the issues raised and usually arrange a meeting between the parties.
 As this process is consequent on a decision of the Courts, the DAFM and other relevant government bodies are required to respond and participate.
 This is a very powerful tool for the EPAT members

-To enable the EPAT members to act effectively, and so in part to fulfil its responsibilities, the government agreed to provide the resources to allow for the employment of an NGO ELIG Facilitator, and to enable EPAT members to engage effectively.
+To enable the EPAT members to act effectively, and so in part to fulfill its responsibilities, the government agreed to provide the resources to allow for the employment of an NGO ELIG Facilitator, and to enable EPAT members to engage effectively.
 The role of the Facilitator is to provide a driving focus for the EPAT ELIG initiative and to facilitate EPAT members to enable them to engage in a productive and creative manner with ELIG.